HCL-TECH-SOFTWARE/connections-doc/source/admin/secure/t_secure_with_tam.md

     utf8-qstring-support-enabled = yes

-14. Configure Security Access Manager as the reverse proxy for Connections.
+14. Configure Security Verify Access as the reverse proxy for Connections.
 Update the webseald-server-name.conf file:

     Add the following line to the \[server\] stanza: